 I wore that badge and that 49ers emblem with pride.
 Bryant Young

 The respect for Young around the league cannot be overlooked, either.
-Young became eligible for the Pro Football Hall of Fame in 2013 and was named a finalist this past year after eight years of eligibility.
+Young became eligible for the Pro Football Hall of Fame in 2013 and was named a finalist in 2020 after eight years of eligibility.